Want to know one of the most common mistakes I see personal trainers make when launching an online business?

 As program director of Online Trainer Academy Level 1, I interact with a lot of new coaches every day, and it saddens me to see them pour money into things that won’t help them grow their business like they hope.

-(Here’s a smart business move that won’t cost you a dime: Sign up for Stronger Sundays, the #1 FREE weekly newsletter about launching and growing your own fitness business.)
+(Here’s a smart business move that won’t cost you a dime: Sign up for Stronger Sundays, the FREE weekly newsletter that delivers useful content like this to your inbox each week.)

 When new coaches are first getting started, they’re excited and want to do everything they see other coaches doing.
 But in that excitement and desire to succeed, they end up complicating things.

 Feelings of fear and inadequacy creep in, and they hyperfocus on areas that make them feel like they’re accomplishing something but that don’t really move the needle on the business.

 The truth is, you need far less than you think you do.

 The client has no idea what to expect, so if something isn’t perfect, they’re not going to know.